Our twins started kindergarten this month. It’s a fun time to be a mom and to see their world expanding. Change is good.

 About twin-mom.com and Linda Jenkins:

-twin-mom.com is a blog about family life and travels in the Pacific Northwest, with some time just for moms, too.
+twin-mom.com is a blog about family life and travels in the Pacific Northwest, with some wish list finds just for moms, too.
 Follow Linda and her busy family as they enjoy close-to-home and accessible family fun.

 Former attorney Linda Jenkins is a Pacific Northwest travel, food & wine, and lifestyle writer.
-Her work has appeared in magazines and newspapers including 425 Magazine, South Sound Magazine, NWLawyer, The Everett Herald, The Seattle Times, and The Tacoma News Tribune.
+Her work has appeared in magazines and newspapers including 425 Magazine, South Sound Magazine, NWLawyer, The Seattle Times, and The Tacoma News Tribune.
 Read more…